-We’re Sara and Oli, a couple from London taking a career break to travel the world.
+We’re Sara and Oli, a couple from London who took a career break to travel the world.

 Our mission is to travel net carbon zero